-Pouches for travelling are awesome – she’s been able to suck them up herself for over a year which is very handy so we can get on with our own food :) Again, they’re fuss free and she rarely spills them and then when she’s finished, we pop the top back on and either bin them or store in the nappy bag until we’re near home.
+Pouches for travelling are awesome.
+She’s been able to suck them up herself for over a year.
+Which is very handy so we can get on with our own food.
+Again, they’re fuss free and she rarely spills them.
+We pop the top back on and either bin them or store in the nappy bag until we’re near home.
 She loves all the Ella’s Kitchen yogurt pouches.
 They also can be stored at room temperature so are find to keep in your nappy bag.
-Recently, we’ve given her fruit juice and flavoured coconut water for an occasional treat too and she’s a bag fan already.
-Crushed UK and Vita Coco recently sent Miss M some samples to taste and they’re going down very well so far!
+Recently, we’ve given her fruit juice and flavoured coconut water for an occasional treat.

 What do your little ones snack on when you’re travelling?
 I’d love to hear your ideas for snacks on-the-go too!